CebolaLab/RNA-seq/README.md

 #### Biological replicate correlation

 The correlation between the expression of genes in two biological replicates should ideally be very high.
-The normalised expression values, saved above as `RPKM.cqn` can be used
+The normalised expression values, saved above as `RPKM.cqn` will be used.

 ```R
 #To test the correlation between the first two samples in columns 1 and 2